What projects are happening, when and where?

 - Phase 2: Palmer, URS, TOB1 (Art), Agriculture, Miller, Wager, Archaeology and Allen Laboratory buildings.

-- Phase 3: Carrington, London Road Campus and MERL offices, Harry Pitt, Meterology, Psychology, Polly Vacher, Harborne, Lyle, Park House and external litter bin refurbishment.
+- Phase 3: Carrington, London Road Campus and MERL offices, Harry Pitt, Meteorology, Psychology, Polly Vacher, Harborne, Lyle, Park House and external litter bin refurbishment.

 However, further work needs to be done to improve coverage across the estate.
-Phase 4, being undertaken in year 2018/19 consists of the following:
+Phase 5, being undertaken in 2020, will consist of the following:

 Why is my building not on the list?

-Buildings were chosen for Phase 4 because either staff had made us aware that help was needed to improve recycling within the building, or because environmental audits had picked up specific issues which required action.
+Buildings were chosen for Phases 1-4 because either staff had made us aware that help was needed to improve recycling within the building, or because environmental audits had picked up specific issues which required action.
 In addition, some areas in particular are struggling with inconsistent colour coding and signage.

 Unfortunately we cannot upgrade all buildings on campus in one go; however we will be continuing this process across the campuses.
 If you would like to nominate your building for future upgrades or have a specific recycling issue, please let us know at firstname.lastname@example.org